KRohrmeier/book-shelf/README.md

 I used an article from Digital Ocean, [How To Call Web APIs with the useEffect Hook in React](https://www.digitalocean.com/community/tutorials/how-to-call-web-apis-with-the-useeffect-hook-in-react), for the json-server.

+There is a notes.txt and a resources.txt file in the root with notes and resources I used or came across that seem like they might come in handy down the road (the label says what's in the box, for realsies)

+(The boilerplate readme follows:)
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).